Lubbock Lights: Publicity and media

 In April 1952 Life magazine published an article about the UFO phenomenon that featured the Lubbock Lights.
 Ruppelt devoted a chapter of his 1956 book to the incident.

+The British release of the 1953 film Invaders From Mars contained an expanded observatory scene which included the protagonists discussing the Lubbock Lights as evidence for alien visitation to Earth.

 In November 1999, Dallas, Texas-based television station KDFW aired a news story about the Lubbock Lights.
 Reporter Richard Ray interviewed Carl Hart, Jr. about taking the famous photos and being investigated by the U.S. Air Force.

 The Lubbock Lights were featured in the 2002 Sci Fi Channel miniseries Taken, in which one alien poses as a human in the Lubbock area.

 In 2005, a film called Lubbock Lights was released about the music scene in Lubbock which describes some theories about the lights by the musicians from the area.

 In 2006, Lubbock-based alternative country band Thrift Store Cowboys wrote and recorded a song titled "Lubbock Lights" on their third album, Lay Low While Crawling or Creeping.

 The third episode of the 2019 History Channel television series Project Blue Book is titled "The Lubbock Lights", and is based on the Lubbock Lights incident.